 Can my child use their iPad, PC Laptop or other non-MacBook device at the school?
 No.

 Do we need to purchase insurance with our MacBook?
-No you do not.
-However, many students have had their MacBook repaired or replaced under the insurance policy due to accidental damage which can occur through regular and responsible use.
+No, however many students have had their MacBook repaired or replaced under the insurance policy due to accidental damage which can occur through regular and responsible use.
 Another option you may have is to insure the MacBook through your home contents insurance.